Alyssa Milano: 1980s and 1990s

-At age 12, Milano co-starred in Commando as Jenny Matrix, the daughter of John Matrix (Arnold Schwarzenegger).
+At age 12, Milano co-starred in Commando (1985) as Jenny Matrix, the daughter of John Matrix (Arnold Schwarzenegger).
 Subsequently, she starred in the children's film The Canterville Ghost, which did not achieve much praise or attention and Variety magazine noted in its review: "Milano as the catalyzing daughter Jennifer adapts to the ghostly Sir Simon without a qualm; that, of course, is the true charm of the story, but Milano doesn't exhibit enough presence to match the droll, charming Gielgud".
 A few years later this film was shown in Japan, prompting a producer to offer Milano a five-album record deal.
 Milano's albums, which she described as "bubblegum pop", scored platinum in the country, though she later criticised their musical quality.
-She has noted her love of English electronic band Orchestral Manoeuvres in the Dark (OMD) during her teenage years.

 On stage, Milano starred in Tender Offer, a one-act play written by Wendy Wasserstein, All Night Long by American playwright John O'Keefe, and the first American musical adaptation of Jane Eyre.
 She returned to the theater in 1991, producing and starring in a Los Angeles production of Butterflies Are Free from December 26, 1991, to January 19, 1992.
 Milano starred in two 1988 television films, Crash Course and Dance 'til Dawn.
 Both projects allowed her to work alongside close personal friend Brian Bloom, who worked with his brother Scott with her in episodes of Who's the Boss; this working camaraderie would later expand in 1993 when Milano made a cameo appearance in Bloom's film The Webbers.
 She produced a teen workout video, Teen Steam, and achieved some fame outside the US with her music career, which lasted until the early 1990s.
 Even though she scored platinum in Japan, Milano had no interest to pursue a music career in the United States: "I'm not interested in crossing over.
-I'd much rather have it released where it's appreciated than laughed at."
+I'd much rather have it released where it's appreciated than laughed at".
 Simultaneously, she wrote a weekly column called "From Alyssa, with love" for the teen magazine Teen Machine.